Kunzisoft/KeePassDX/README.md

-# Keepass Libre
+# KeePass Libre

-Keepass Libre is a material design Keepass Client for manage keys and passwords in crypt database for your android device.
+KeePass Libre is a material design KeePass Client for manage keys and passwords in crypt database for your android device.

 ### Features